 About The Koraput Centre & Leprosy

 This remarkable place treats all comers for free, no matter how long it takes.
 No one is turned away.
-Incredibly all of this is being done in 2021/22 for just under £22,500 a year.
-Our aim is to fund as much of this as possible each year and over £111,000 has been donated since 2008, including the latest contribution of £8,700 in May 2021.
+Incredibly the in-patients side of all this is being done in 2022/23 for just £11,840 a year.
+Our aim is to fund as much of this as possible each year and over £117,000 has been donated since 2008, including the latest contribution of £6,000 in June 2022.

 Koraput is located in a remote part of the Eastern Ghat Mountains, in the state of Odisha, eastern India.
 It is one of the poorest and undeveloped areas in India and society there is still mainly tribal in nature.
+The state has the third largest population of Scheduled Tribes in India.
+They are officially designated groups of people recognised by the Constitution of India and among the most disadvantaged socio-economic groups in India.
 Many people in the outlying village I visited had never seen a white man before, or anyone my size either come to that!
 The infrastructure is limited and travelling there in 2011 from the nearest airport took us 6 hours in a 4 wheel drive vehicle.

 For some unknown reason Leprosy is still very common in India, around 60% of the world’s new cases occur there.
 It is incredibly easy to treat if caught early, as all that is required is a simple course of tablets costing around 25p each!
 However untreated it leads to extensive nerve damage, mutilation, gangrene, amputations and blindness.

 The disease develops slowly, its cells only divide and multiply every 16 days and symptoms often take years to develop.
 Its sufferers usually have problems with their immune systems and often suffer from TB or HIV.
 The actual Lepra website (www.lepra.org.uk) has more detail about the physical and social effects of the disease.